Extended formulations for induced tree and path polytopes of chordal graphs: Induced tree polytope of chordal graphs

 This shows that $\Delta_{uv}(\lambda,\Gamma) =0$ holds for all edges $uv \in \delta (v)$.
 Finally, the singleton $\{v\}$ can be added to $\Gamma$ and $\lambda_{v}$ set to $x_v^* - y(\delta(v))^*$ to achieve $(x',y') = (x^*,y^*)$ with nonnegative integer coefficients $\lambda$ on induced tree's extended incidence vectors.

 \end{proof}

 Note that Theorem~\ref{the:Hilbertbasistree} is not a characterization of the graphs for which the induced tree’s extended incidence vectors form a Hilbert basis.
 In fact, this statement is also true for $C_4$.
 Moreover, it is straightforward to see that this property is closed under taking induced subgraphs.
 A natural question would be to give a forbidden induced subgraph characterization of the graphs for which this property holds.
-A minimal forbidden such graph is given by the complement graph of a hole of length 7.